NessieCanCode/SequoiaRecover/README.md

 ```

 You'll be prompted for your account ID, application key, and an encryption password.
 After that, the `backup` and `schedule` commands will automatically decrypt the credentials when uploading to Backblaze.

+For instructions on using the local server feature see [docs/server.md](docs/server.md).